Keyfactor/azurekeyvault-orchestrator/README.md

 This integration allows the orchestrator to act as a client with access to an instance of the Azure Key Vault; allowing you to manage your certificates stored in the Azure Keyvault via Keyfactor.

-#### Integration status: Production - Ready for use in production environments.
+#### Integration status: Pilot - Ready for use in test environments.
+Not for use in production.

 ## About the Keyfactor Universal Orchestrator Capability